The Complexity of Proper Homotopy Equivalence of Graphs: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Denis Osin for suggesting this project along with a starting plan of attack.
-Many thanks to Christian Rosendal for helpful conversations.
+Many thanks to Christian Rosendal, Forte Shinko, and Iian Smythe for helpful conversations.
 Much appreciation to Lucy Kristoffersen for providing a new perspective.
 The first author was gratefully supported by NSF DMS--2303365 (MSPRF).